MadhavJivrajani/YACS/README.md

 # Yet Another Centralized Scheduler (YACS)

-`yacs` is a tool built to simulate centralized scheduling polcies in a distributed setting as a project for the UE18CS322 course: Big Data, at PES University.
+`yacs` is a tool built to simulate centralized scheduling policies in a distributed setting as a project for the UE18CS322 course: Big Data, at PES University.

 ## Components:
 `yacs` has 3 main components: